REMIX is proud to bring to Adelaide the following Highlight Presenters

 New South Wales

 Kristie Fudge is an enthusiastic music educator who has been teaching for over 20 years, both as a primary school classroom teacher and a performing arts teacher.
 She is currently working as a field officer for the South Australian Department for Education Music Education Strategy.
-In this role, Kristie works to support and upskill generalist teachers to improve the delivery of quality music education, through 1:1 mentoring, running professional development workshops, and online webinars.
+In this role, Kristie works to support and upskill preschool and primary teachers to improve the delivery of quality music education, through mentoring and running professional development workshops.